Skip to Content

 Q&A with Rachel Esbee, Author of ‘Along For The Ride!’

-Today I interviewed Rachel Esbee, author of Along For The Ride, a bike touring adventure with a toddler in tow!
+Rachel Esbee is the author of Along For The Ride, a bike touring adventure with a toddler in tow!
 Rachel is a stay at home mom to two young children, and was able to write this book despite having only so much time each day.

 Tell me your story.
 What inspired you to become an author?